 "Personality profile" means a collection of data that permits an assessment of essential characteristics of the personality of a natural person (Article 3 lit. d DPA).
+This category of data benefits from the same protection as sensitive data

 "Processing" means any operation with personal data, irrespective of the means applied and the procedure, and in particular the collection, storage, use, revision, disclosure, archiving or destruction of data (Article 3 lit. e DPA).